Did you know that factory farming has polluted over 35,000 miles of rivers in the US?

 Did you know that the American Public Health Association called for a moratorium on factory farms?

-Learn more about public health repercussions from the National Resources Defense Council
+Learn more about public health repercussions from the Natural Resources Defense Council